 2. Purchase / download (free) Kindle books to an Android tablet / phone (Internet connection required)

-If you don't have any Kindle book, you can find many free books are available to start with.
+If you don't have any Kindle book, you can find many free books which are available to start with.
 Here I will show you how to purchase a free Kindle book and download it to your Android device.

 #1 Tap "Store" icon on Kindle app.